-15 Like at UPEM, the initial literacy test score is on average lower among male students than among female students.
+&lt;sup>29 Like at UPEM, the initial literacy test score is on average lower among male students than among female students.
 It is higher for students who hold a baccalaureate with merit, honors or distinction than for other students.
 Finally, it is higher for students whose native language is French than for other students.
 Corresponding tables are available on request.

-16 For female students however, we observe some lock-in effects: the probability of completing the second semester of the first year of university decreases as a consequence of the introduction of the encouragement device.
+&lt;sup>30 For female students however, we observe some lock-in effects: the probability of completing the second semester of the first year of university decreases as a consequence of the introduction of the encouragement device.